Restarting Services from the Command Line in Linux

 sudo

-is used before the commands. - Configuration Changes: When restarting services, make sure you have saved any changes made to configuration files; otherwise, the service may not behave as expected.
+- Configuration Changes: When restarting services, make sure you have saved any changes made to configuration files; otherwise, the service may not behave as expected.

 - Log Files: If a service fails to restart or behaves unexpectedly, checking the log files can provide insight.
-For example, Apache logs are usually located in
+For example, Apache logs are usually located in.

 /var/log/apache2/error.log